general sensitive skin

 products, and follow this 3-step pore reducer facial once a week to start enjoying a blackhead-free life.

-1. Riversol Refreshing Gel Cleanser – First remove the skin’s impurities and
+1. A cleanser formulated for oily sensitive skin – First remove the skin’s impurities and unclog pores.

-2. Riversol Exfoliating Glycolic Peel – Next up is the best pore minimizer and key to dissolving those blackheads for good (this step only needs to be done once a
+2. A glycolic peel – Next up is the best way to make pores look smaller and key to dissolving those blackheads for good (this step only needs to be done once a week).

-In addition to this weekly blackhead facial, you should continue to use the gel cleanser and daily moisturizing cream twice a day, once in the morning and once at night, to maintain skin’s balance and block out those blackheads.
+In addition to this weekly blackhead facial, you should continue to use the cleanser and moisturizer twice a day, once in the morning and once at night, to maintain skin’s balance and block out those blackheads.
 Remember, consistency is key to keeping these unsightly guests away for good.

 1. Medical Definition of Comedo.
 Retrieved from: